 Level 4 - XC Adventure Coaching (Ask Someone else)

-Many people are confident and successful at work because they have great people skills.
-But that confidence cannot be transferred to flying.
+Many people are confident and successful at work, because they have great people and management skills.
+That kind of confidence cannot be transferred to flying.

-Most modern wings emphasize too much comfort, lulling pilots into a false sense of security.
-Modern wings are so often deceptively easy to handle under normal conditions, but the more solid they seem, the more violently they collapse when they do collapse in strong turbulence.
+From my perspective, most modern wings emphasize too much comfort, lulling pilots into a false sense of security.
+Modern wings are so often deceptively easy to handle under normal conditions, but the more solid they seem, the more violently they collapse when they do collapse.
 Often, comfort leads to passivity, and passivity leads to fatality.
 Instead, why not stay playful and keep on learning lifelong?
 There is a level of optimal stress where you are having a lot of fun, where you are learning at a very good rate.
 Seriousness tends to get rigid, inflexible, dogmatic, but playfulness is fluid and fun, and never gets boring.
 Keep your play safe.
-That means, don’t be doing big wingovers close to the ground!
+That also means, don’t be doing big wingovers close to the ground!

 Passive Safety vs Active Safety